 Let's get to work and answer your roaming band questions.
-With 10 years in the business we happen to know the FAQs and we're here to help.
+With 11 plus years in the business, we know some key questions arise from time to time and we're here to help.

 What is a roaming band?

 A roaming band is a group of musicians who are able to travel with their instruments as they perform.
-This could mean they perform as they walk through a dinner service or drinks reception for example.
-Unlike a traditional band performance from a stage; a roaming band uses the venue space that they perform within and moves throughout different areas enabling them to perform to different groups of guests at a time.
-Think of a personal band performance for all of your guests without the restriction of a stage.
+This could mean they perform as they stroll through a dinner service or a drinks reception for example.
+Unlike a traditional band performance on a stage; a roaming band uses the venue space that they perform within and moves throughout different areas enabling them to perform to different groups of guests at a time with interactive entertainment.
+Think of a personal band performance for all of your guests without the restriction of cables.
 A roaming band or wandering band is designed to move, entertain and help your guests relax and get fired up for your party.
 It’s music in motion!

 What’s the difference between a roaming band, a strolling band, a wandering band or a roving band?

-How many musicians are usually in a roaming band?
+How many musicians are in a roaming band?

-Roaming bands often have 3 or 4 musicians with similar assortments of instruments.
-The Travelling Hands perform as 5 musicians as standard however to bring a bigger, richer and more rounded sound with 2 acoustic guitars, double bass, percussion and saxophone.
+Whilst many roaming bands perform with 3 or 4 musicians, The Travelling Hands perform as a 5 or 6 piece group to bring a bigger, richer and more rounded sound with 2 or 3 acoustic guitars, double bass, percussion and saxophone.
 We even have extra options to increase numbers too for even bigger performances!
 Click through to our roaming band extras page and you can find out more about the additional musicians you can book with The Travelling Hands, plus a range of extras we offer to clients to customise their bookings with us too.

 How much does a roaming band cost?

 Costs can vary significantly between different roaming bands.
 Whilst you can find bands from as low as a few hundred pounds, be wary of thinking this is a bargain.
 Just like shopping for anything - if you see low costs - there are always good reasons why.
 Confidence is important in any purchase in life, and booking a roaming band is no exception.
 Well we have some good news.
-Rather than being a band quickly thrown together by an agency, or a band that offer roaming as an afterthought, The Travelling Hands were founded in 2011 and we’ve got to where we are now from 10 years of events performing for some of the biggest brands on the planet.
-We began our journey in pubs and bars of South London and have moved through to the luxury events and 5* venues that we can be found in today across the world.
+Rather than being a a new group or a band that offers roaming entertainment as an afterthought, The Travelling Hands were founded in 2011 and we’ve got to where we are now from over 10 years of events performing for some of the biggest brands on the planet as well as working with distinguished wedding and party planners renowned worldwide.

 It’s been quite a ride, we’ve grown as a team, honed our craft, and we’ve moved through the ranks of live bands over 10 years with the aim of being the best in the business.
 Our starting prices and roaming costs can be found on our various events pages in the menu bar of the website that you’re reading this on right now.
 There are very good reasons why we perform for so many big brands and entertain in some incredible places such as Kensington Palace (and the HRP venues) or The Mulia in Bali (see here).
 Simply click through to our events pages such as our roaming wedding band page, browse our packages and find out a little more about our events.